z-edit/zedit/README.md

 An integrated development environment for Bethesda Plugin Files.

 This project is built off of the xEdit codebase via [xedit-lib](https://github.com/matortheeternal/xedit-lib).

-The project also uses code from [electron-boilerplate](https://github.com/swacz/electron-boilerplate) and [shampoo](https://github.com/matortheeternal/shampoo).
+You can view screenshots of the application [here](https://imgur.com/a/sHguD).

 # setup
 zEdit is a Windows x86 NodeJS Electron application.
 Install [NodeJS](https://nodejs.org/en/download/current/) **32-bit**, then start a terminal/command prompt in the application directory and run `node -v` and `npm -v`.
 The output should be v6.9.5 and 5.3.0 or newer.
 If you get anything else you probably have multiple installations of node which you'll need to sort out.